GED Online Test

 Three offspring of two normal-skinned parents have normal skin, but one is albino.
 Which of the following must be true?

-A Both parents must have the Nn genotype.
+A One parent must have the nn genotype.

 B Both parents must have the NN genotype.

 C One parent must have the NN genotype.

 D Both parents must have the Nn genotype.

 The albino offspring from the F1 generation described above produces one albino offspring and one normal offspring in the F2 generation.
 What must be the genotype of the albino’s mate?

 What percentage of the offspring of two albino parents would most likely be normal?

 What are the chances that two normal parents each carrying recessive genes for albinism could have a heterozygous normal offspring?

 A 0 out of 4